mysecretbrussels the best of food, music, culture, travel and life

 The Secret History of Brussels

 discover the city and its secrets in 8 slow rambles

-Derek Blyth organises walking tours of Brussels based on his bestselling guide The 500 Hidden Secrets of Brussels
+Derek Blyth organises a range of walking tours of Brussels based on his bestselling guide The 500 Hidden Secrets

 1 Downtown Brussels

 From a hidden river to an unknown mediaeval lane, this walk takes you through the oldest part of Brussels to parts that tourists never reach.
 Departs Place St Géry 23.

 2 Leopold II and the Congo